 Reading and Phonics

 At Gade Valley Primary School, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
-We believe reading is vital for success and that for pupils to achieve in reading, they need to have an embedded love of reading.
+We believe reading is vital for success and that for pupils to achieve in reading, they need to have an embedded a love of reading.
 It is our intent that pupils leave Gade Valley as fluent, enthusiastic readers who can fully engage with a wide range of texts, and use their knowledge to confidently evaluate an author’s use of language and the impact this can have on the reader.
-Our teaching is guided by the National Curriculum and our Non-Negotiables (please see attachments above).
+The National Curriculum guides our teaching.

 Writing and Spelling